Konamiman/Sjasm/README.txt

 - Fixed a structure initialization bug.
 - It's not possible to use CALLs or jumps without arguments anymore.
 - DZ and ABYTEZ directives to define null terminated strings.
-- SjASM now checks for lines that are too long.
+- Sjasm now checks for lines that are too long.
 - Added '16 bit' LD, LDI and LDD 'instructions'.
 (See end of this text:)
 - PUSH and POP accept a list of registers.
 - Added '16 bit SUB' instruction.